PrimitivePenguin/triangulation/README.md

 7. Rinse and repeat

 Circumcircle is highlighted by a red dotted circle

 Bad triangles are highlighted with a red outline

-New triangles being inserted are highlighted in green The polygon are highlighted in yello edges and filled in
+New triangles being inserted are highlighted in green

+The polygon are highlighted in yellow edges and filled in